ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/unemployment.md

 # Src
 {
     "code": "IN32",
-    "title": "Percentage point difference in the likelihood of being unemployed at 25 to 29 years old, compared to the national average (UK, 2014 to 2021 combined)", "tooltipTitle": "Percentage point difference compared to the national average", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
+    "title": "Likelihood of being unemployed at 25 to 29 years old, by region compared to the national average (UK, 2014 to 2021 combined)", "tooltipTitle": "Likelihood of unemployment compared with UK average", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": "/static/data/indicators/IN32_area_ratio-20230327.csv",
     "geoFormat": "",